 - Mac OS: Pointer to a standard Mac OS EventRecord

-- For a list of possible events for MS Windows and Mac OS, see NPEvent.
+- For a list of possible events, see NPEvent.

 - If the plug-in handles the event, the function should return true.